UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     - What is the purpose of a `nobackup` folder?
     - Does someone have already tried to copy-past text between local computer and remote desktop?

+    Feedback questions:

+    - What is the difference between a home and a project folder?
+    - Assume you've put your research data in a `nobackup` folder.
+      You accidentally deleted your data.
+      What can UPPMAX do to help you?
+    - How to paste to a remote desktop?

 ## Why?